dimitri-mar/SchellingBoardAR/README.md

 # The Schelling Board Augmented Reality

-This app helps to play Schelling Segregation Model Table Game by using Augmented Reality.
+This app helps to play the Schelling Segregation Model Table Game by using Augmented Reality.
 It helps to play the game by using a phone or a tablet to check the happy and unhappy agents.